HumanCellAtlas/data-portal-content/content/help/help/help-and-faq.md

 #### How do I make my tool compatible with HCA data and add it to the HCA Data Portal?

 We encourage scientists and developers to contribute their own analysis and visualization applications and data processing pipelines to the HCA.
-You can learn more about how to do this in the *Learn* section of the *Data Portal*.
+You can learn more about how to do this in the *Intro* section of the *Data Portal*.

 #### How can I get involved with the HCA?